 Apply for a HMO parking permit

-The initial cost of your permit depends on how long you want the permit for, and what type of vehicle you have:
+You can have a permit for 3, 6, 9 or 12 months.
+The cost of your permit depends on how long you want the permit for.

 You may be eligible for a discount dependent on your vehicle type: